Naming customs of Hispanic America

 The naming customs of Hispanic America are similar to the Spanish naming customs practiced in Spain, with some modifications to the surname rules.
-Many Hispanophones in the countries of Spanish-speaking America have two given names, plus like in Spain, a paternal surname (primer apellido or apellido paterno) and a maternal surname (segundo apellido or apellido materno).
+Many Hispanophones in the countries of Spanish-speaking America have two given names, a paternal surname (primer apellido or apellido paterno) and a maternal surname (segundo apellido or apellido materno).

 Colonial Hispanic America

 In the colonial period and nineteenth century, it was common to have between one and three given names followed by a second name with a de in front.
 For example, consider Saint Teresa de Los Andes whose birth name is Juana Enriqueta Josefina de los Sagrados Corazones Fernández del Solar.
 "Juana", "Enriqueta" and "Josefina" are her first names, followed by the second name "de los Sagrados Corazones".
 Her paternal surname is "Fernández" and her maternal surname is "del Solar".

 Another form of second name can be preceded by a de particle, which can be varied to del or de los.
 Examples are "José del Pilar", "Rosa del Carmen", "Fidelina de las Mercedes".
 These second names are only used in formal occasions, and in many cases only registered in the birth, marriage and death certificates.